All articles

 TL;DR - key points

-• After migration, Googlebot may temporarily slow crawling - this is normal, not a penalty
+• After migration, Googlebot may temporarily slow crawling.
+This is expected behavior, not a ranking penalty.

 What happened